-- Logging on is slightly faster for the user. - Debugging is difficult if things go wrong. - You can disable individually misbehaving GPOs or links to misbehaving GPOs.
+- Logging on is slightly faster for the user (but really only slightly). - Debugging is somewhat more difficult if things go wrong. - You can disable individually misbehaving GPOs or links to misbehaving GPOs.
 (But if they contain many settings, you might be disabling more than you desire.)